Charity Intelligence

 PROGRAM DISCUSSION

-CAUSES Homelessness is understood by the Canadian Observatory on Homelessness as the situation of an individual or household without stable, safe, permanent, appropriate housing, or the immediate prospect, means and ability of acquiring it.
+CAUSES Homelessness is described by the Canadian Observatory on Homelessness as the situation of an individual or household without stable, safe, permanent, appropriate housing, or the immediate prospect, means and ability of acquiring it.
 [1]

 [2] Parpouchi, M., Moniruzzaman, A., Russolillo, A., & Somers, J. M. (2016).
 Food insecurity among homeless adults and mental illness.
 PLoS ONE, 11, e0159334.